dghoshal-lbl/madats/paper/paper.md

 The traditional programming model defines a workflow as a collection of tasks using data as inputs and outputs.
-This makes data management complex on multi-tiered storage systems because the data needs to be managed explicitly as the workflow tasks execute, making sure that the data dependencies and consistencies are handled correctly.
+This makes data management complex on multi-tiered storage systems because the data needs to be managed explicitly as the workflow tasks execute, ensuring that the data dependencies and consistencies are handled correctly.
 MaDaTS is built on top of an abstraction called **Virtual Data Space** (VDS) that hides the complexities of managing data on tiered storage systems.
 VDS is a collection of virtual data objects.
-A virtual data object is an abstraction of workflow data in VDS, with associated properties and tasks.
+A virtual data object is an abstraction of workflow data in VDS, associated with certain properties and tasks.
 MaDaTS uses these task associations and properties to define the actual location of data at runtime.
 In MaDaTS, users simply need to create the appropriate virtual data objects and add them to a VDS.